dev-hackmann/air-control-gnome-extension/README.md

    - Copy the contents of the project directory to your GNOME Shell extensions directory, typically located at `~/.local/share/gnome-shell/extensions/`.
    - Ensure the folder name matches the `uuid` specified in the `metadata.json` file (e.g., `air-control@dev-hackmann.github.com`).

-4. Create a `.env` file in the project root to store your environment variables, such as API keys. **Make sure to update the path to the `.env` file in the `extension.js` file if you install the extension in a different directory.**
+4. Create a `.env` file in the project root to store your environment variables, such as API keys. **Make sure to update the path of `extensionDir` to the `.env` file in the `extension.js` file if you install the extension in a different directory.**

    Example `.env` file:
    ```